 The temperament of a Pomchi can be more Pomeranian like (protective and loyal) or Chihuahua like (outgoing but stubborn).
 The temperament is also controlled by the level of socialization the dog gets while it is young.
 These little powerhouses make good watchdogs, alerting everyone when a stranger is on their turf.
 This small dog can be quite stubborn and assertive and will try to rule the household if he can get away with it.

 The Pomchi is known for being confident as well as loyal to its family.
-The Pomchi loves to play games and will respond well to challenging tasks which exercise their inquisitive nature.
+The Pomchi loves to play games and will respond well to challenging tasks that exercise their inquisitive nature.

 Health & problems

-Pomchis are generally healthy breed in the range between 10-14 years.
+Pomchis are generally a healthy breed in the range between 10-14 years.

 Pomchi is not a dog that tolerates cold conditions very well.
-If the dog will be outside in cold weather, a dog sweater or coat should be provided in order to prevent the dog from becoming chilled and developing a health problem.
-Both the Pomeranian and Chihuahua are associated with certain inherited health conditions, which could be passed down and then show up in the Pomchi.
+If the dog is outside in cold weather, a dog sweater or coat should to prevent the dog from becoming chilled and developing a health problem.
+Both the Pomeranian and Chihuahua are associated with certain inherited health conditions, which could be passed down and then shown in the Pomchi.

-The Pomchi adapts well to apartments or they will enjoy a secure yard to explore.
-The best environment for the Pomchi is one in which it can live indoors with its master and receive plenty of love and attention.
-This is not a dog that will do well living outdoors or being left alone for long periods of time.
+The Pomchi adapts well to apartments, or they will enjoy a secure yard to explore.
+The best environment for the Pomchi is to live indoors with its master and receive plenty of love and attention.
+He is not a dog that will do well living outdoors or be left alone for long periods.